grafana/tempo/docs/sources/tempo/operations/troubleshooting/unable-to-see-trace.md

 To fix protocol or port problems:

 - Find out which communication protocol is being used by the application to emit traces.
 This is unique to every client SDK.
 For instance: Jaeger Golang Client uses `Thrift Compact over UDP` by default.
 - Check the list of supported protocols and their ports and ensure that the correct combination is being used.
-You will find the list of supported protocols and ports here: https://grafana.com/docs/tempo/latest/getting-started/#step-1-spin-up-tempo-backend

 To fix sampling issues: